raffael/RMBlurredView/README.md

 This subclass of NSView can be used to get an iOS 7 like blurred background to mimic a frosted glass effect — on OS X!
 Check out the corresponding article on (Cocoanetics)[].

-**PLEASE NOTE:** The parent view of the RMBlurredView must be layer-backed to see the effect.
+**NOTE:** The parent view of the RMBlurredView must be layer-backed to see the effect.

 The view can be easily customized to your needs: